echujon/arielsdoodles/content/goKitty.md

 ### On Your Turn:
 - At the beginning of your turn put down your Clowder sets face up.
 If the draw pile is empty, you may build Clowder sets at anytime during your turn.
 - If you do not have cards in your hand you may "Go Kitty" and take a card from the draw pile.
-- Ask any player for a specific Trait or Season card, or use a Seek Token.
+- Ask any player for a specific Trait or Season card, or use a Pounce Token.
-- You cannot ask for a Mouse card unless you use a Seek Token.
+- You cannot ask for a Mouse card unless you use a Pounce Token.
 - If the only cards you have is a/are Mouse card(s), you may ask for any Season.

 ### Asking for a Trait Card: